E Commerce Engine Revenue Reporting: Practical Workflow Guide

 Components of the operating model

-• Data sync and system of record: a durable revenue reporting system of record that ingests cleansed metrics (revenue reporting system of record, revenue reporting source of truth).
+- Data sync and system of record: a durable revenue reporting system of record that ingests cleansed metrics (revenue reporting source system, revenue reporting source of truth).

 For more on designing governance and operational models that scale, see industry guidance like the CNCF platform engineering maturity model and the research on operations management from Harvard Business Review.